A Hidden Superpower

-That deep breath, a walk, visualizing a positive outcome to something you want, remembering a beautiful scene are all instances of relaxation.
+A deep breath, a walk, visualizing a positive outcome to something you want, remembering a beautiful scene are all instances of relaxation.
 These relaxation activities have a major positive impact on mental, physical and spiritual health.

-The conscious use of this “Superpower” helped me heal and released my panic and terror attacks I suffered for years, after a traumatic event.
+The conscious use of this “Superpower” helped me heal and released my panic and terror attacks that I suffered for years, after a major traumatic event.
 Becoming familiar with relaxation techniques, helped to release this energy.
-Practice and trying different techniques allowed me to decrease the frequency, intensity and my negative thinking.
+Practice and trying different techniques allowed me to decrease the frequency, intensity and negative thinking.
 The more I practiced relaxation, the easier I developed my secret superpower.
 I moved from a state of paralysis into taking those small daily steps to improve my life.

 You may feel like you are spiraling down, just cannot get out of bed, or find yourself yelling at anyone that crosses your path.
 The sooner you identify and address the stresses in your life, the quicker you can recover your sense of living life more fully.
 Start from where you are.

 You can learn and try a few techniques to replace your old habits and create new healthy ones.
 We all have our “go-to” activities to de-stress.
 Many only add to our stress if done to excess, like alcohol, overeating, pain pills, binge TV watching, or playing computer games.
 If you are using these escape techniques more than three times a week or longer than a month or two, talk with someone who you value, sooner than later.
 Should you have more pronounced symptoms, see your doctor or health care professional.